 Partly as I’ve been really busy (yay) but if I’m totally honest its primarily because I really struggle to get motivated with it sometimes.

 There’s so much noise out there already with every man and his dog posting something, ads following you around the internet, fake news, click-baits, etc. that my motivation to participate in an already saturated & often toxic environment has dwindled.

 I’m hearing of more and more people feeling a similar way and abandoning social media altogether for these and many other reasons; most notably because of the impact it has on mental health.

-Don’t get me wrong, there’s LOADS of great things about social media too; just look at the amount of donations (for the fires) rolling in at the moment via awareness and campaigns created on social media.
+Don’t get me wrong, there are LOADS of great things about social media too; just look at the number of donations (for the fires) rolling in at the moment via awareness and campaigns created on social media.